Intercepted (film)

 Intercepted (version in «Мирні люди») is a 2024 Ukrainian-Canadian-French documentary film that merges the intercepted phone calls of Russian soldiers in Ukraine with their families back home with images of the destruction caused by the invasion.
-The film is written and directed by Oksana Karpovych.
+The film had received criticism for its use of unverifiable phone recordings sourced off the Ukrainian intelligence's YouTube channel, leading some to question its authenticity and inherent bias.
+The film is written and directed by Oksana Karpovych and filmed by cinematographer Christopher Nunn.

 Synopsis

 The film vividly portrays the devastating aftermath of war: shattered homes, demolished bridges, and charred machinery.

 The static visuals are accompanied by audio recordings of intercepted phone calls between Russian soldiers and their families, captured by Ukrainian intelligence since the start of the full-scale invasion and regularly published online.
 In these calls, the soldiers discuss Russia's military ambitions, brag about their victories, boast about the trophies they plan to take home, and share their worries and fears about the direction the invasion is taking.
 Some admit to having tortured and killed people, including civilians.

 Production

 The film took approximately two years to complete.
 Filming began in 2022 and wrapped up in 2023, with footage captured in Donbas, as well as the Kyiv, Kharkiv, and Mykolaiv regions.